Handfastingeverything you need to know

 Whatever it’s original intention it has now become a popular new tradition for today’s couples seeking a new and spiritual way to honour their love.

 - A couple may merely seek to have their hands bound symbolically whilst saying vows in a Traditional English Wedding celebration.
 The Bride maybe dressed conventionally in a white bridal gown.
+I refer to this as a Handtying.

-- The Handfasting Ceremony may take place at dawn or sunset within an ancient stone circle.
+- The full Handfasting Ceremony may take place at dawn or sunset within an ancient stone circle.
 The Bride maybe dressed in flowing Celtic robes with a garland of flowers in her hair.

 - Handfasting can be part of a traditional Wedding Ceremony, following the legal vows and exchange of rings, or at the start of the evening celebrations, when evening guests arrive.
+I refer to this as a Handtying.

 - Alternatively it can be carried out at a later date when family and friends gather to further celebrate a couples union in marriage.